mtumilowicz/rust-rocket-workshop/README.txt

           shared reference to a HashMap is defined to produce shared references to each entry’s key and value: artist has changed from a String to a &String, and works from a Vec<String> to a &Vec<String>.
-1. syntax
-    * The for loop uses IntoIterator::into_iter to convert its operand &v into an iterator and then calls Iterator::next repeatedly.
-        * trait: Iterator IntoIterator
-        * The inspect adapter is handy for debugging pipelines of iterator adapters, but it isn’t used much in production code.
-        * enumerate adapter attaches a running index to the sequence, tak‐ ing an iterator that produces items A, B, C, ... and returning an iterator that pro‐ duces pairs (0, A), (1, B), (2, C), ....
-    * shadowing of let
-    * if let
-        if let pattern = expr {
-        block1
-        } else {
-        block2
-        }
-        The given expr either matches the pattern, in which case block1 runs, or doesn’t match, and block2 runs.
-        * example
-            if let Some(cookie) = request.session_cookie {
-            return restore_session(cookie);
-            }
-        * An if let expression is shorthand for a match with just one pattern: match expr {
-          pattern => { block1 }
-          _ => { block2 }
-          }
-    * return without a value is shorthand for return ():
-        * The body of a function
-          works like a block expression: if the last expression isn’t followed by a semicolon, its value is the function’s return value.
-        * the ? operator to
-          check for errors after calling a function that can fail: let output = File::create(filename)?;
-          We explained that this is shorthand for a match expression: let output = match File::create(filename) {
-          Ok(f) => f,
-          Err(err) => return Err(err)
-          };
-    * Expressions that don’t finish normally are assigned the special type !, and they’re exempt from the rules about types having to match. fn exit(code: i32) -> !
-      The ! means that exit() never returns.
-It’s a divergent function. fn serve_forever(socket: ServerSocket, handler: ServerHandler) -> ! {
-        socket.listen();
-        loop {
-        let s = socket.accept();
-        handler.handle(s);
-        }
-      }
-    * dot
-        * The unary * operator is used to access the value pointed to by a reference.
-As we’ve seen, Rust automatically follows references when you use the . operator to access a field or method, so the * operator is necessary only when we want to read or write the entire value that the reference points to.
-    * Converting a value from one type to another usually requires an explicit cast in Rust.
-        • Values of type &String auto-convert to type &str without a cast.
-        • Values of type &Vec<i32> auto-convert to &[i32].
-        • Values of type &Box<Chessboard> auto-convert to &Chessboard.
-    * ?
-        * ? also works similarly with the Option type.
-In a function that returns Option, you can use ? to unwrap a value and return early in the case of None: let weather = get_weather(hometown).ok()?;
-    * you can also change the type signature of main() to return a Result type, so you can use ?: fn main() -> Result<(), TideCalcError> {
-      let tides = calculate_tides()?;
-      print_tides(tides);
-      Ok(())
-      }
-    * This means patterns can be used to...
-      // ...unpack a struct into three new local variables let Track { album, track_number, title, .. } = song;
-      // ...iterate over keys and values of a HashMap for (id, document) in &cache_map {
-      println!("Document #{}: {}", id, document.title);
-      }
 1. attributes
     * You
       can disable the warning by adding an #[allow] attribute on the type: